oneinfra/oneinfra/README.md

 ## Quick start

-For the quick start you can either leverage Kubernetes as a managementn cluster, or you can go with the standalone approach if you don't want to use Kubernetes just to try `oneinfra`.
+For the quick start you can either leverage Kubernetes as a management cluster, or you can go with the standalone approach if you don't want to use Kubernetes.

 * [With Kubernetes as a management cluster](#with-kubernetes-as-a-management-cluster)